 For Couples Who Do Not Get Pregnant on Their Own: When to Look for Help

-If you or your partner has any serious health issues, consult with your medical practitioner before trying to get pregnant to make sure this is a safe option for you.
+If you or your partner have any serious health issues, consult with your medical practitioner before trying to get pregnant to make sure this is a safe option for you.
 If you’re both healthy and haven’t gotten pregnant after a year of regular, unprotected sex, there might not be anything wrong, but it’s time to consult with a fertility doctor.
 If you’re 35 or older, you should schedule an appointment if you’ve been trying for six months with no positive results.
 Female fertility begins to steadily decline after age 35, so the sooner you go for help, the better your chances of a successful outcome.
 Women over 40 should talk with their doctors before trying to get pregnant to determine if any obstacles to conception and pregnancy already exist.